-Patterson acknowledged the significance of becoming the new commanding general of 7th Signal Command.
+Patterson acknowledged the significance of becoming the new CG of 7th Signal Command.

 "I am well aware of the great gift that has been given to me today," he said.
 "Command is always a privilege and I am excited today to be joining the 7th Signal family."

-The new 7th Signal commanding general also expressed the implication of the challenges facing the command as it operates and defends the Army's network in the Western Hemisphere.
+The new 7th Signal Command CG also expressed the implication of the challenges facing the command as it operates and defends the Army's network in the Western Hemisphere.

 "The U.S. is the most technically advanced country with the greatest dependency on computer-based systems and networks," he said, "therefore, making it also the most vulnerable nation in the globally connected world."

-Patterson also acknowledged the accomplishments of Napper and her husband, Mark, during their time at 7th Signal Command.
+Patterson also acknowledged the accomplishments of Brig.
+Gen. Napper and her husband, Mark, during their time at 7th Signal Command.

-"Building the 7th Signal Command from the ground up, transforming the Network Enterprise Centers, establishing baseline and enhanced services, and educating customers on a new approach of doing business are all remarkable accomplishments," she said.
+"Building the 7th Signal Command from the ground up, transforming the NECs (Network Enterprise Centers), establishing baseline and enhanced services, and educating customers on a new approach of doing business are all remarkable accomplishments," she said.